 You need to start calling around for attorney's ASAP, as attorney's here cannot contact you (please don't contact me, I can't help you).
 Use the find a lawyer link above and find someone who does landlord/tenant or perhaps trusts and estates.

 I'm trying to decide whether to stay on month-to-month rent or get a lease, and future neighbor NOISE is the main wildcard.
 My current neighbors are luckily quiet (for the most part) but new ones could be bad.
-The managers say they can't legally tell me when the quiet people's lease ends, or if...
+The managers say they can't legally tell me when the quiet people's lease...
 Read more »

 Sorry but you have no legal right to know anything about the rental agreement between a neighbor and the landlord.
 You may want to know; you may have use for the information; but you have no right to know.
 Ask your neighbors, perhaps they will tell you.
 Only you can make the decision as how to...Read more »

 I was working with a guy on his business.
 I created a website for him and I was working on a crowdfunding campaign for him.
 I guess I didn't complete the project fast enough for him and now he is saying he is gonna press charges on me for fraud and theft and contacted a lawyer.
 Is this a civil...
 Read more »

 I live in multnomah county in Corbett.
 The logging outfit has all but quit, with a huge mess, not fixing the driveway or regraveled, and still many trees left to cut down and haul to the lumbermill!
 I have 12.75 acres and this is a huge undertaking!
 I have bills to pay and trees to replant.
 With...
 Read more »